BND Hamburger Icon

 Once you’ve identified that work-related stress is weighing on you, assess how you’re working and interacting with your colleagues.
 Slight changes to your communication and work styles could establish a better connection with those around you and remove some anxiety.

-Do you have friendly relationships with your peers, or do you duck behind your computer screen and avoid contact?
+Do you have friends at work or do you duck behind your computer screen and avoid contact?
 You don’t have to be a social butterfly and hit up happy hour every week, but making small talk with your colleagues might help you relax.
 Bring up light, interesting subjects and get a conversation going.
-This can be beneficial for productivity and stress release, said Austin Paley, an MBA candidate at Columbia Business School.
+This can be beneficial for productivity and stress release, said Austin Paley, a product manager at Mediaocean.

 “You will begin to understand one another on a more individual level and work in a more collaborative environment as a result,” Paley told Business News Daily.